 You must use a class folder if you want to use more than one

 file for your class definition.
-Methods defined in separate files
+MATLAB treats any

 Private folders contain functions that are accessible only from

 the class (or classes) defined in that folder can access functions

 If you want a subclass to have access to the private functions

 of the superclass, a better approach is to define the functions as

 protected methods of the superclass (that is, in a

 You cannot put class definitions in private folders because doing so would not meet the requirements for class or path folders.